diogolmenezes/simple-node-bootstrap/README.md

 # my-application

-This is my-application, [write your application description here]
+This is my-application that uses [simple-node-framework](https://github.com/diogolmenezes/simple-node-framework), [write your application description here]

 ## Tasks